TKomericki/Rhetos-wiki/SqlObject-concept.md

 The old version of the script is persisted in table Rhetos.AppliedConcept, column RemoveQuery.
 If the corrupted SQL object is deployed only to your own database, you can manually fix this script in this table.
-It the SQL object have already been deployed to other developers' databases or other environments, you should write a simple data-migration scripts to fix this on every environment.
+It the SQL object have already been deployed to other developers' databases or other environments, you should write a simple data-migration script to fix this on every environment.

-A possible solution:
+This data-migration script fixes the bug from the example above:

 ```sql
 /*DATAMIGRATION ... generate a new GUID here ...*/